"High risk" international destinations are commonly used for phone fraud, so they're blocked by default.

 Unwelcome communications

-If, as a result of domestic violence, you’re receiving unwelcome calls or messages via a service you have with us, we may be able to assist.
+If you’re receiving unwelcome calls or messages via a service you have with us, we may be able to assist.
 For information on what to do if you’re getting unwanted phone calls to your home phone number, see our Unwanted Phone Calls page.
 Please be aware that you can also block the number from which the unwelcome communications originate by using to your phone's own features or by downloading an app to restrict the calls and messages you receive.
 If you are receiving life threatening communications, please report these to the police immediately.

 This article provides information about the consequences if we, the iiNet Group (including iiNet, Westnet, Internode, TransACT, and Adam Internet), exercise our right to restrict, suspend or disconnect one or more of your services for credit or debt management reasons.